 Poplar Hill Historic House MuseumClinton

-Poplar Hill on His Lordship's Kindness (a.k.a. just simply "His Lordship's Kindness") is widely recognized as one of the finest examples of 18th century five-part Georgian architecture in America.
-It is one of only three (3) historic structures in Prince George's County, Maryland to receive the prestigious honor of being designated a "National Historic Landmark."
-Since 1995, the John M. and Sara R. Walton Foundation, Inc. owns, maintains and operates Poplar Hill as a historic house museum and educational facility.
-The John M. and Sara R. Walton Foundation, Inc. is a 501 (c) (3) private foundation created in 1988 by the late John M. Walton, Sr. and his wife Sara R. Walton for the expressed purpose of providing for the perpetual preservation of Poplar Hill on His Lordship's Kindness and for its ongoing operation as an educational museum facility.
+Poplar Hill on His Lordship's Kindness (a.k.a. just simply "His Lordship's Kindness") is widely recognized as one of the finest examples of 18th-century five-part Georgian architecture in America.
+It is one of only three (3) historic structures in Prince George's County, Maryland, to receive the prestigious honor of being designated a "National Historic Landmark."
+Since 1995, the John M. and Sara R. Walton Foundation, Inc. has owned, maintained, and operated Poplar Hill as a historic house museum and educational facility.

 National Capital Trolley MuseumColesville